King for a Day (1940 film): Plot

-Gabby is a Lilliputian mailman who has a confidential letter for King Little of Lilliput.
-Given the King is taking a bath, Gabby waits for him to finish.
-Eyeing the Royal crown and robes, Gabby tries them on.
+Gabby is a Lilliputian mailman delivering a confidential letter for King Little of Lilliput.
+Since the King is taking a bath, Gabby waits for him to finish.
+Eyeing the royal crown and robes, Gabby tries them on.
 However, King Little catches him in the act.
 Gabby nervously returns the crown and robes and hands the King his letter before dashing off.
-"So, he’d like to be king," Little chuckles as he opens his letter: "Dear Majesty, please be at home today.
-I have orders to shoot you.
-Sincerely yours".
+"So, he’d like to be king," Little chuckles as he opens his letter: "Dear Majesty, please be at home to-day.
+I have orders to shoot you!
+Sincerely - yours".
 Shocked at what he takes to be a death threat, the King has a frightened Gabby fetched immediately.
-Fearing for his safety, Little asks Gabby if he would like to be king for a day, an offer Gabby, surprised the King is not cross with him anymore, eagerly accepts, not knowing that he may be in danger.
-As Little hides, Gabby reads the letter and, since he is now king, believes it is addressed to him.
-He then fears for his own life when he realizes that the author is an assassin.
-What follows is Gabby frantically running from and fighting an enemy who is not even present.
-Believing he has vanquished an enemy when he fends off part of a suit of armor, Gabby assures Little that he is safe.
-Little congratulates Gabby and dismisses him, just as an unknown figure arrives to shoot the King as promised.
-Little and Gabby argue over which is the king, and Gabby runs off just as there's an explosion of flash powder; the man is revealed to only be a photographer (who is similar to Snitch), and the photo is not at all flattering.
+Fearing for his safety, Little asks Gabby if he would like to be king for a day, an offer eagerly accepted by Gabby, who is surprised the King is not upset with him anymore.
+As Little hides, Gabby reads the letter.
+Since he is Little's unknowing decoy, he believes it is addressed to him.
+He fears for his life, realizing the author is a potential assassin.
+Gabby then frantically runs from and fights an enemy who is not even present.
+Believing he has vanquished the assassin when he fends off part of a suit of armor, Gabby triumphantly assures Little that the king is safe.
+Little congratulates Gabby and dismisses him just as an unknown figure arrives to "shoot" the King as promised.
+Little and Gabby argue over who is the king, and Gabby runs off just as there's an explosion.
+However, Little is still alive when the smoke clears: the man is revealed to be just a photographer (similar to Snitch), and the photo is not at all flattering.